cyclus/cyclus/README.rst

 Sometimes, your pull request will be closed by the reviewer until further changes are made to appease the reviewer's concerns.
-This may be frustrating, but please act rationally, discuss the issues on the github space made for your pull request, consult the http://cyclus.github.com/devdoc/style_guide.html, email the developer listhost for further advice, and make changes to your topic branch accordingly.
+This may be frustrating, but please act rationally, discuss the issues on the github space made for your pull request, consult the `style guide <http://cyclus.github.com/devdoc/style_guide.html>`_, email the developer listhost for further advice, and make changes to your topic branch accordingly.
 The pull request will be updated with those changes when you push them to your fork.
 When you think your request is ready for another review, you can reopen the review yourself with the button made available to you.